STITeam2020/Project_01/README.md

             Db.php           ----> Object take care of database connection and most used function
 ```
 ### Quick start
-The main project directory provide two scripts thats take care of starting and stoping the application.Simply it's set of docker commands thats run a container named "Twink".
+The main project directory provides two scripts that's take care of starting and stopping the application.
+Simply it's a set of docker commands that's run a container named "Twink".

 *     start.sh:

    ```bash